Prog-QAOA: Framework for resource-efficient quantum optimization through classical programs: Cost and Performance Analysis

-The proposed QUBO formulation requires $nK$ qubits.
-For the $X$-mixer defined as the sum of Pauli-$X$ operators acting on all qubits, the evolution takes place in the full Hilbert space---such QAOA will be denoted as X-QAOA.
-On the other hand, one can easily reduce the effective space by using $XY$-mixer and initializing each register with the $W$-state~\cite{wang2020x}, which we will refer to as XY-QAOA; yet, this encoding still requires $nK$ physical qubits.
-Nevertheless, it is possible to construct a Hamiltonian using only $\sim n\log K$ qubits.
-This was achieved by using binary encoding instead of one-hot encoding, using two dissimilar approaches~\cite{tabi2020quantum,fuchs2021efficient}.
-In~\cite{tabi2020quantum}, authors provide a formulation using higher-order terms, which will be denoted as HOBO.
-On the contrary, in~\cite{fuchs2021efficient} the authors propose an alternative technique using the Kronecker delta implementation, which we will refer to as Fuchs-QAOA, see Supplementary Materials for a detailed description.
-This is an implicit example of FUNC-QAOA, as the problem Hamiltonian is not implemented through direct implementation of each Pauli term.
+So far, many different encodings have been proposed for the Max-$K$-Cut problem~\cite{lucas2014ising,wang2020x,tabi2020quantum,fuchs2021efficient}.
+The first one represents the color of a node with a one-hot formulation so that we have $n$ quantum registers, each having $K$ bits~\cite{lucas2014ising}.
+Therefore, the proposed QUBO formulation requires $nK$ qubits.
+Because of $X$-mixer, defined as the sum of 1-local Pauli-$X$, the evolution takes place in the full Hilbert space so the size of the search space is also $nK$.
+One can easily reduce the search space by using $XY$-mixer and initializing each register with the $W$-state~\cite{wang2020x}.
+Yet, this encoding still requires $nK$ physical qubits.
+Encodings with $\sim n\log K$ qubits were achieved by using binary encoding instead of one-hot encoding, using two dissimilar approaches~\cite{tabi2020quantum,fuchs2021efficient}.
+In~\cite{tabi2020quantum}, authors provide a formulation using higher-order terms.
+On the contrary, in~\cite{fuchs2021efficient} the authors propose an alternative technique using the Kronecker delta implementation, which we will refer to as Fuchs-QAOA.
+This is an implicit example of Prog-QAOA, as the problem Hamiltonian is not implemented through direct implementation of each Pauli term.
 However, in both HOBO and Fuchs-QAOA, the depth seems to be unnecessarily large.
 Assuming each parameter is introduced with a small number of gates, one expects that a volume of $\order{n^2\polylog(n,K)}$ should suffice.
 However, for \cite{tabi2020quantum} the volume is $\tildorder{n^2K}$, while for \cite{fuchs2021efficient} it is $\tildorder{n^2K^2}$ in the worst-case scenario, leaving room for improvement for both of them.
-In the case of HOBO, the overhead comes from the costly implementation of the Kronecker delta Hamiltonian.
-In the case of Fuchs-QAOA, the quantum circuit is very efficient if $K$ is a power of two; however, in other cases, we have a (often significant) bias towards the $K$-th color.
-Because of this, additional circuits need to be implemented to fix the bias, increasing the cost of the required quantum resources.

-Below we present our FUNC-QAOA aproach, improving the results presented in~\cite{fuchs2021efficient} by starting in the superposition of basic states encoding only the valid colors in binary formulation $\frac{1}{\sqrt{nK}}(\sum_{k=0}^{K-1}\ket{k})^{\otimes n}$.
-Note that we are using the range $\{0,1,\dots,K-1\}$ for the colors instead of $[K]$.
-Such superposition can be efficiently implemented in $\order{\log^2 K }$ depth.
-Let $ c_i $ denote the sequence of bits denoting the color of node $ i $ in binary.
-The Hamiltonian can be expressed as